-\end{itemize} } \end{proof}
+\end{itemize} \end{proof}

-\begin{rem} The proof of invertibility does not introduce any new T rule, so if the conclusion of a logical rule has a T--free derivation then the premises also have T--free derivations. \end{rem}
+\begin{rem} The proof of invertibility does not introduce any new T rule, so if the conclusion of a logical rule has a T-free derivation then the premises also have T-free derivations. \end{rem}

-The next lemmas state that CAN--free derivability in the \hr\ system is preserved by scalar multiplication.
+The next lemmas state that CAN-free derivability in the \hr\ system is preserved by scalar multiplication.

 \begin{lem} Let $\vec{r}\in\mathbb{R}_{>0}$ be a non-empty vector and $G$ a hypersequent.
 If $\proveNC G \sep \vdash \vec{r}.\Gamma$ then $\proveNC G \sep \vdash \Gamma$. \end{lem} \begin{proof} We simply use the C,T and S rules :